 Why are there ads running on my videos?

-When unauthorized/unlicensed use of music is found in a YouTube video, it may have monetized ads placed over it by the YouTube Content ID system.
-Once you’ve used your AudioJungle license certificate to clear any copyright notices on your video, these ads will go away and you will be able to monetize the video yourself if you wish.
+When unlicensed use of music is found in a YouTube video, it may have monetized ads placed over it by the YouTube Content ID system.
+Once you use your AudioJungle license certificate to clear the copyright notices, these ads will go away, and you can monetize the video yourself if you wish.

 How do I know if an item is registered with Content ID?

-If a track is registered and digitally fingerprinted with Content ID, it will be called out in the item description on the item page, as in the image below:
+If a track is registered with Content ID, it will be called out in the item description on the item page.

-Please Note: This is a new policy as of April 2015, and it may take some time for all authors to add this Content ID information to their existing items.
-In the meantime, you can still check the item description as many registered authors already provide a note about YouTube & Content ID, and if in doubt you can always contact the author directly via their profile page to find out.
+Please Note: This is a new policy as of April 2015, and it may take some time for all authors to add this Content ID information.
+In the meantime, you can still check the item description as many registered authors already provide a note about YouTube & Content ID, and if in doubt you can always contact the author directly via their profile page.

 How to clear a YouTube copyright notice